webjetcms/webjetcms/docs/en/developer/frameworks/webjetjs.md

 **Display language selection**

 In some cases, it is necessary to display the data in the datatable according to the selected language (not according to the language of the currently logged-in administrator).
-An example is the GDPR-\&gt;Cookie Manager application, where individual `cookies` can set descriptions for different languages.
+An example is the GDPR->Cookie Manager application, where individual `cookies` can set descriptions for different languages.

 ![](breadcrumb-language.png)